Aliases for COL4A1 Gene

 GeneCards Summary for COL4A1 Gene

 COL4A1 (Collagen Type IV Alpha 1 Chain) is a Protein Coding gene.
 Diseases associated with COL4A1 include Brain Small Vessel Disease With Or Without Ocular Anomalies and Angiopathy, Hereditary, With Nephropathy, Aneurysms, And Muscle Cramps.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Pathways in cancer.
+Among its related pathways are Collagen biosynthesis and modifying enzymes and RET signaling.
 GO annotations related to this gene include extracellular matrix structural constituent and extracellular matrix constituent conferring elasticity.
 An important paralog of this gene is COL4A5.

 UniProtKB/Swiss-Prot Summary for COL4A1 Gene